More than just a hangover

 If an allegation about you has been made to the police, you can expect an entirely different procedure to the above.

 You may be invited to attend a police station as a volunteer (which means that you are not under arrest), giving you the opportunity in advance to source your own solicitor (who may or may not be covered by legal aid) or you may be arrested at any hour and interviewed at a police station.
-Whether you attend as a volunteer or are arrested your interview will be under caution so anything that you say in your interview is admissible as evidence at trial were you to be prosecuted.
+Whether you attend as a volunteer or are arrested your interview will be under caution.
+This means anything that you say in your interview is admissible as evidence at trial were you to be prosecuted.

 If you are arrested and brought to a police station to be interviewed it is unlikely that you will have the opportunity to choose your own solicitor, but you will be offered a duty solicitor free of charge.
 We would always recommend that you take advice and accept representation from a duty solicitor if you are unable to instruct your own.
 A good duty solicitor will ensure you are treated fairly by the police and offer important advice.

-It is important that you co-operate with the police and answer questions if possible as this is your opportunity to give your version of events and which may avoid you being charged.
+It is important that you co-operate with the police and answer questions if possible.
+This is your opportunity to give your version of events and which may avoid you being charged.
 A failure to answer police questions may count against you if you are prosecuted.
 However, it is important that you do not speculate or guess.
 If you do not know that answer to a police question just say so.
 Once your interview is concluded you will invariably be released from the police station.
 It might be months before you hear from the police again.

 You should not make the mistake of thinking that because you have not committed the offence you will not be charged with it!
 If the CPS (the body to whom the police refers cases for prosecution) decides that you have a case to answer, then it is likely that you will be charged.